fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalCombined2/Readme.md

 There are now working examples of messages being passed.

 This will experiment with integration of the registration into the Composite pattern.

+I have made some progress.
+I have not worked out how to register parents as observers without having to change the separate codes.